You’ve got a lot going on at the moment.

 Let’s face it, you’ve got a lot going on in your life.

-Combine that with the frankly Byzantine tax code, and it’s easy to see why you might want to leave it to the professionals, including:
+Combine that with the frankly confusing tax code, and it’s easy to see why you might want to leave it to the professionals, including:

 - Tax accountants